LordTzarBlitz/MKWorld_TimeTrials/Courses/Boo_Cinema/strategies.md

 # Boo Cinema - Strategies and Strat Ideas

-(Note: If you want to submit your own strats, create an issue and select "Strategy Idea")
+(Note: If you want to submit your own strats, create an issue and select "Strategy Idea")own strats, create an issue and select "Strategy Idea")

+---
+## CONFIRMED AND UTILISED

+---
+## CONFIRMED, NOT YET UTILISED

+---
+## CONFIRMED, BUT OBSOLETE

+---
+## NOT YET CONFIRMED

+---
+## (CURRENTLY) IMPOSSIBLE